edishabani/texTax/README.md

 # texTax
-This is a tech based content posting platform, created with Laravel and Bootstrap
+This is a tech based content posting platform, created with Laravel and Alpine.js